EST Gee

 George Albert Stone III (born May 11, 1994), known professionally as EST Gee, is an American rapper.
-He is signed to Yo Gotti's Collective Music Group (CMG), Interscope Records and Warlike.
-His fifth mixtape, Bigger Than Life or Death, released on July 21, 2021, and peaked at number 7 on the Billboard 200.
-It spawned the Billboard Hot 100-charting songs "Lick Back" and "5500 Degrees".
-A deluxe edition of the mixtape was released on December 3, 2021.
+Born and raised in Louisville, Kentucky, he signed with Yo Gotti's Collective Music Group (CMG), an imprint of Interscope Records in a joint venture with Warlike in early 2021.
+His fifth mixtape, Bigger Than Life or Death, released in July of that year and peaked at number seven on the Billboard 200.
+It spawned the Billboard Hot 100-charting songs "Lick Back" and "5500 Degrees" (featuring Lil Baby, 42 Dugg, and Rylo Rodriguez).
+His debut studio album, I Never Felt Nun (2022) was met with similar success, peaking at number eight on the Billboard 200.

 Early life

 George Albert Stone III was born on May 11, 1994, in Louisville, Kentucky to George and Sheila Stone.
-He grew up in the now demolished Clarksdale Projects before moving to Tubman Court & Ellington Avenue in the southeastern region of the city.
+He grew up in the now demolished Clarksdale Projects before moving to Tubman Court & Ellington Avenue in the southeastern part of the city.
 After graduating St. Xavier High School in 2012, Stone received a football scholarship to Indiana State University and majored in communications.
 He spent two years there before transferring to Sac City College.
 After just a year he transferred again to Stephen F. Austin University.
 Stone dropped out of college in 2016.
 He was arrested for drug trafficking in the same year and was sentenced to four months of house arrest.

 During 2017, he was briefly on the CFL team the Winnipeg Blue Bombers.